blinkyboi/Piratecode/README.md

 # Piratecode

-Piratecode is a Python library designed to facilitate secure encryption and decryption of files and payloads using a custom encryption key.
+Piratecode is an easy-to-use Python library designed to facilitate secure encryption and decryption of files and payloads using a custom encryption key.
 This repository contains the following modules:

 - `bytekey.py`
 - `__init__.py`